OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 to enable the connect mode (|connect-mode|) from the toolbar.

 Move the mouse over the connector.
 The mouse cursor will change from arrow cursor to cross cursor.
-To start the connection press left button and keep it pressed and move.
+To start the connection press left button and move while keeping the button pressed.
 Now release the left button.
 Move towards the end connector and click when cursor changes to cross cursor.

 .. |connect-mode| image:: media/omedit-icons/connect-mode.*